-ESRU operates a private network of workstations and PCs running Solaris, Linux and Windows.
+ESRU operates a private network of workstations running Linux and Windows.
 All undergraduate and postgraduate students have access to similar technology and, in addition, are able to make wireless connection to the university's network.

 These cover all aspects of energy and the environment - from the fundamental properties of solids, liquids and gasses, to the production of power and heat from fossil fuels and renewable energy sources.
-The intention is to support teaching and research in relation to:
+The facilities support teaching and research in relation to:

-- power production systems, e.g. fuel cells and engines
+- power production systems, e.g. fuel cells, heat pumps and fuel cells;

-- solar and low temperature applications, e.g. photovoltaic cells
+- solar and low temperature applications, e.g. photovoltaic cells; and

 - mixed mode supply approaches, e.g. combined heat and power.